fike/Pragma_header/README.md

    Some CDNs also them pragma header to debug.
 The pragma is part of specification to [HTTP 1.1 - RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).

-   Pragma Header is a simple extension to added pragma headers in HTTP requests.

 [![Preview][preview]][pragma]